oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 -   Oracle EBS CM is a key component of the Oracle EBS automation for OCI.

--   Oracle EBS CM is a web-based application that drives all the principal automation flows for Oracle E-Business Suite on Oracle Cloud Infrastructure, including provisioning new environments, performing lifecycle management activities on those environments, and restoring environments from on-premises.
+-   Oracle EBS CM is a web-based application that drives all the principal automation flows for Oracle EBS Suite on Oracle Cloud Infrastructure, including provisioning new environments, performing lifecycle management activities on those environments, and restoring environments from on-premises.

 -   This is Oracle’s recommended way to deploy EBS on OCI.